Quick Answer

 Your Health

-Health can significantly impact the life insurance quotes you get.
-Applicants with particular health conditions are considered riskier since they are more likely to receive an insurance payout sooner.
+Health can significantly affect the life insurance quotes you receive.
+Applicants with particular health conditions are considered higher risk because they are statistically more likely to result in a claim sooner.
 According to the Insurance Information Institute (III), underwriters assess medical risk using a combination of your current health status, personal medical history, and lifestyle behaviors.
-The most common health factors include but are not limited to:
+The most common health factors include:

 - Anxiety and depression